Daxyca/spaces-client/README.md

 1. View, create, edit and delete comments on posts.
 1. View, create, edit and delete spaces.
 Each space includes only the posts of selected followed users.
 1. View and follow unfollowed users.
-1. Cancel pending follow requests.
+1. View and cancel pending follow requests.
 1. View and unfollow followed users.
 1. View, accept and decline follower requests.
-1. Remove followers.
+1. View and remove followers.

 ## Running the Project